stub Top 5 Undervalued Biotech Companies (June 2023)

 If there is one investment sector that does not yield well to purely mathematical analysis, it is biotech.
 This is because the value of a company can be highly reliant on future innovations.
 And such potential will not be apparent at first on a balance sheet or a cash flow statement.

 This is not the same for biotech stocks.
 Most of the time, biotech stocks will have fully priced in the incoming new drugs way before it shows in the revenues.
-So the task to find undervalued biotech stocks cannot rely on quantitative factors.
+So, the task of finding undervalued biotech stocks cannot rely on quantitative factors.

 Instead, we used a more subjective (but more relevant) mix of: